Dual degrees with non-language subject

 Studying for a dual degree with a non-language allows you to combine your chosen subject with either one or two of the languages we offer in the School.
-You can combine our courses with nine non-language subjects: Business Management, Economics, English, History, Linguistics, Music, Philosophy, Politics and Archaeology.
+You can combine our courses with eight non-language subjects: Business Management, Economics, English, History, Linguistics, Music, Philosophy, and Politics.
 This short video explains the structure of our dual degree programmes.

 Your degree course will be offered by your two departments and you will pick modules from each: your dual department and the School of Languages and Cultures.
 Whereas you pick your modules, we in Languages and Cultures ‘manage’ your degree, that means that we coordinate your pastoral care, your Year Abroad and help to coordinate your timetable.
 You will be assigned to a personal tutor in each of your departments.